felixblaschke/simple_animations/README.md

 ```
 <!-- // end of #code -->

-You can use e.g. a `PlayAnimationBuilder` to bring the `MovieTween` alive:
+You can use a `PlayAnimationBuilder`, for example, to bring the `MovieTween` to life:

 <!-- #code example/sa_flutter_app/lib/readme/movie_tween/play_animation_example.dart -->
 ```dart